WPSG: WPSG: Sale to Paramount and UPN affiliation (1994–2006)

-The CW Philly 57
+The CW Philly 57 (2006–2023)

-On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation (which had been created as a result of the split of Viacom at the start of the year) announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW; the day of the announcement, it was revealed that 11 of CBS Corporation's 15 UPN affiliates, including WPSG, would become CW stations.
+On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation (which had been created as a result of the split of Viacom at the end of 2005) announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW; the day of the announcement, it was revealed that 11 of CBS Corporation's 15 UPN affiliates, including WPSG, would become CW stations.
 The station partially revived the "Philly 57" name upon the network change, becoming "CW Philly 57".

 On April 2, 2007, WPSG and KYW-TV relocated their operations to new studios at 1500 Spring Garden Street in Philadelphia, near the Community College of Philadelphia; the former studio facility was then demolished to make way for the National Museum of American Jewish History.
 Meanwhile, the station gradually lost its sports franchises.
 After the 2008 season, the Phillies returned to WPHL-TV.
 In 2009, all local telecasts of Flyers and Sixers games moved to Comcast SportsNet and The Comcast Network.

-On December 4, 2019, CBS Corporation and Viacom re-merged to create ViacomCBS (now Paramount Global).
-Subsequently, on October 3, 2022, Nexstar Media Group acquired 75 percent of The CW (Paramount retains a 12.5 percent interest in the network).
+WPSG shut down its analog signal, over UHF channel 57, on June 12, 2009, as part of the federally mandated transition from analog to digital broadcasts.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 32, using virtual channel 57.
+In 2019, the station was repacked from channel 32 to channel 33 as a result of the 2016 United States wireless spectrum auction.
+On December 4, 2019, CBS Corporation and Viacom re-merged to create ViacomCBS (now Paramount Skydance Corporation).

+Return to independence (2023)

+On October 3, 2022, Nexstar Media Group acquired majority ownership of The CW.
+Under the agreement, CBS was given the right to pull its affiliations from WPSG and its seven other CW stations which was exercised on May 5, 2023.
+On June 14, Nexstar-owned WPHL-TV, then a MyNetworkTV affiliate, was announced to assume the CW affiliation.
+Along with reverting to independent status on September 1, WPSG fully revived the "Philly 57" brand on-air as part of a larger rebranding process among the disaffiliated stations.

+WPSG began serving as the Philadelphia market's lighthouse station for the ATSC 3.0 broadcast standard on August 10, 2023, with its channels hosted in ATSC 1.0 from among Philadelphia's other stations.